2 French Commandos Die In Operation To Free 4 Hostages In Burkina Faso

 Macron's statement did not name the hostages' abductors; in recent years, several extremist militant groups have operated in the region.

-Picque and Lassimouillas were kidnapped during a visit to Pendjari National Park, an important wildlife reserve that sprawls along the border next to Arli National Park, a similar park in Burkina Faso.
+Picque and Lassimouillas were kidnapped during a visit to Pendjari National Park in Benin, an important wildlife reserve that sprawls along the border next to Arli National Park, a similar park in Burkina Faso.

 French authorities had been looking for the two tourists after their guide's body was found earlier this month, according to France 24.
 The outlet adds that shortly after that discovery, their off-road vehicle was also found, burned to a shell.